 of work involved in organising a tour such as these, but the rewards for

 the outback residents, tourist and the musicians are quite incredible.
-Several songs on my latest CD are a
+Since our first tag-along I have written

-relished the opportunities to visit remote Australia and take their music
+opportunities to visit remote Australia and take their music to the people

-their actions that inspired me to do my outback country music tours, but I
+that inspired me to do my outback country music tours, but I carried it one

 think the tag-along outback concept is one of the best ideas I have ever